PhilipQuirke/SkyCombAnalystHelp/Errors.md

 # Overview
 The SkyComb Analyst tool helps environmentalists, scientists & software developers make a drone into a scientific tool.

 A key technical goal in the creation of this tool was to minimise the negative impact of various sources of error.
-This document outlines these sources of error.
+This document outlines these sources of error & how SkyComb Analyst minimses them.

 # Drone Overview